accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/methodologie.md

 ###### Voice output display

 It's useful to be able to view the voice output.
-In iOS you can activate the legend panel, which displays VoiceOver announcements in text format at the bottom of the screen.
-To do this, go to *Settings &gt; Accessibility &gt; VoiceOver* and at the bottom of the settings screen activate the "Legend panel" setting.
+In iOS you can activate the caption panel, which displays VoiceOver announcements in text format at the bottom of the screen.
+To do this, go to *Settings &gt; Accessibility &gt; VoiceOver* and at the bottom of the settings screen activate the "Caption Panel" setting.

 ##### TalkBack on Android